Party of the Swedes

-Party of the Swedes (Svenskarnas parti, SvP) was a Neo-Nazi political party in Sweden.
+Party of the Swedes (Svenskarnas parti, SvP) was a neo-Nazi political party in Sweden.
 The party described itself as nationalist and sought to limit Swedish citizenship only to individuals who belong to the "Western genetic and cultural legacy".
-From 2013 to 2015 the party leader was Stefan Jacobsson.
+From 2013 to 2015, the party leader was Stefan Jacobsson.
 The party dissolved on 10 May 2015 due to lack of members.

-The Ægishjálmur rune was the official SVP symbol since it originated as Folkfronten ("the people's front"), a neo-Nazi party founded in 2008 by members of the National Socialist Front (NSF), the largest Swedish Nazi party at the time.
+The Ægishjálmur rune was the official SVP symbol since it originated as Folkfronten ("the people's front"), a neo-Nazi party founded in 2008 by members of the National Socialist Front (NSF), the largest Swedish neo-Nazi party at the time.
 The current name was introduced in 2009 after socialist activists registered NSF's name with the Election Authority of Sweden, blocking its use.

 The party's only electoral success was one municipal mandate in 2010 in the small community of Grästorp in Västra Götaland in western Sweden.
 The mandate was lost after it was revealed that their representative, Daniel Höglund, was not registered as a resident, which is a requirement for members of municipal councils in Sweden.
 In the 2014 general election the party polled 0.07% with 4,189 votes.
 The decision to disband came seven months later.